n8acl/volumiorpc/README.md

 - **Smart parsing**: Automatically parses artist and title information even when stations combine them into a single field
 - **Auto-reconnect**: Automatically reconnects to Discord if connection is lost
 - **Lightweight**: Minimal resource usage, checks Volumio API every 5 seconds
+- **Not a Volumio Plugin**: This runs on your local PC/Laptop, not on the Volumio device itself.

 ### Display Format